 Raymond Lowe – WL Media HK

-[clickToTweet tweet=”‘Fred’ doesn’t seem to be an update as such, more a tightening up of the existing rules. @raymondlowehk #seotips” quote=”‘Fred’ doesn’t seem to be an update as such, more a tightening up of the existing rules.” theme=”style3″]
+Fred doesn’t seem to be an update as such, more a tightening up of the existing rules.

-Still not fully mobile friendly?
-Time to fix that right now, not simply pass the test or have a responsive theme but actually work well, be functional, be a great experience on mobile.
+Still not fully mobile-friendly?
+Time to fix that right now, not simply pass the test or have a responsive theme but actually work well, be functional, and be a great experience on mobile.
 Try spending a day browsing your own site on a mobile without allowing yourself to use a desktop and note down every rough experience as something to remediate.

 Review your publicity strategy and see what links it created to your website.
 Do they make sense, not just technically, but from a human perspective?
 If not, then get rid of them and start a human-centric publicity campaign, structured to encourage links, but emphasizing your actual human customers.

 Remove the rubbish from your website, from low-quality articles to category pages to empty URLs that your CMS has generated.
 Google probably ignores them anyway, but better a clean ship than a messy one, and it will save your crawl budget as well as gain some quality points.

 You should build a solid set of 10 high-authority links in a real way vs 1000 links using a service.